probinso/ABC/README.md

 ### Dependencies

+**This has been successfully tested in a linux system, unsuccessful on darwin/macosx**

 This material depends on Github api, so would cost effort to support other hosts.
 It also requires that you have a Github `organization` setup that you are administrator for.
 (These programs are availible in most unix package managers, including `homebrew`)

 - bash